ni/nimble/specs/required-inputs/README.md

 Forms support is complete and functional for `nimble-number-field` and `nimble-text-field`.

-Because the `nimble-radio` support has never worked, would take significant work to fix, and FAST is no longer accepting submissions to the archive branch we use, we **will not fix radio button forms support** as part of this feature.

-We will file a Chromium bug for the issue affecting the `nimble-combobox` and `nimble-text-area` but **will not try to work around it.**

 #### Angular

 The `required` attribute only plays a role in validation for template-driven forms (with reactive forms, it is only used for accessibility purposes).
-Nimble inputs already support setting the `required` attribute via template, but we will add it to the directive wrappers for completeness.

 Note also that Angular's form validation support [automatically disables the native HTML form validation](https://v17.angular.io/api/forms/NgForm#native-dom-validation-ui) that would otherwise be triggered by setting the `required` attribute.
 This means that our Angular clients are not exposed to any of the native HTML validation bugs listed earlier in this document.

 #### Blazor

 Typically, form validation is handled via a `DataAnnotationsValidator`, and an input is treated as required if it is bound to a model property annotated with `RequiredAttribute` (i.e. `[Required]`).
-The Nimble component's `required` attribute is still needed to turn on the visual affordance, though, so we will add it to the Razor API.

-## Documentation

-We will add documentation for the `required` attribute.
-No additional guidance is necessary.

-## Testing

-Visual matrix test cases will be added for the affected components.

-## Alternative Implementations / Designs

-None

 ## Open Issues